kr-devesh-0246/kr-devesh-0246/README.md

 -->
 - 🐸 Hi, let's eat some Frogs!
 - 🔭 I’m currently working on my Problem solving skills and soft skills
-- 🌱 I’m currently learning to solve leetcode problems
+- 🌱 I’m currently learning to solve some leetcode problems
 - 👯 I’m looking to collaborate on any project related to WebDev, Hackathons, etc
 - 📫 How to reach me: devesh2462003@gmail.com